Email and SMS Trends for 2023

 - Avoid formal language.
 Text messaging is an informal channel.
 Being overly formal will bite into your character count and scare off users.

 - Make responses quick.
 The beauty of SMS marketing is convenience.
 However, this is a double-edged sword.
 Customers also expect rapid responses.
 For general topics and FAQs, you’ll want to be able to respond within one minute.
+If you can't answer in one minute, you can forward customers to your landline service and have a customer support representative speak with them.

 - Mind the character count.
 SMS messages are much shorter than emails.